tkim207/CRISPR_pop_metric/README.md

 python run_PDI_total.py -p CC CCA CCT CCG CCC -c 1 -s consolidatedspacers.fa -i yell.index -v SIRV_genomes.fasta -o yell_sirv_PAM_0mm.tsv
 ```

  A blastdb is built from the viral genomes, and a directory is created for the blast alignments with cutoff values PAMs, protospacer and spacer basepairs.
+Tha extra.aln file in the directory let's you see PAMs and discover new possible motifs.
 The output file yell_sirv_PAM_0mm.tsv contains a tab delimited file with a virus<tab>PI<tab>PDI<tab>IDI.
 The example in this repository is shown below (yell_sirv_PAM_0mm.tsv).

  ```
 phage	PI	PDI	IDI